MickyMori/Lab_assignment_2/README.md

 ```
 `Note` : you will need to modify the `CMakeList.txt` file inside the package `rosplan_dependencies` by adding at line 92 the string "-Wno-error=deprecated-copy"

-Then in order to install the packages relative to the navigation, run inside the `src` folder:
+Now, in order to install the packages relative to the navigation, run inside the `src` folder:

 ```bash
 git clone https://github.com/ros-planning/navigation.git